navina1/ReactPractice-Prateek/practice1/README.md

 4. Build a counter with a history of the values and ability to undo/redo actions.-Counter

 5. Build a tabs component that displays list of tab elements and one associated panel of content   at a time.- Tab

+6. Build a traffic light where the lights switch from green to yellow to red after predetermined intervals and loop indefinitely.-TrafficLight